 Systems and Controls

 All applicable UK laws, rules and regulations are observed and diligent professional care and judgement is applied in arriving at any conclusions and assessment of uncertain tax positions.

 The Group operates appropriate systems, controls and processes to manage taxes effectively.
 Processes are regularly reviewed to ensure they remain robust and compliant.

 Wherever possible, risks of errors are mitigated by having segregation of duties, for example, segregating the preparation and review of tax returns.

 Attitude towards tax planning and level of risk

-Young’s manages risks to ensure compliance with legal requirements in a manner which ensures payment of the right amount of tax.
+The Group manages risks to ensure compliance with legal requirements in a manner which ensures payment of the right amount of tax at the right time.

-When entering into commercial transactions, Young’s seeks to take advantage of available tax incentives, reliefs and exemptions in line with, and in the spirit of, tax legislation.
-Young’s does not undertake tax planning unrelated to such commercial transactions.
+When entering into commercial transactions, the Group seeks to take advantage of available tax incentives, reliefs and exemptions in line with, and in the spirit of, tax legislation.
+The Group does not undertake tax planning unrelated to such commercial transactions.

 Relationship with HMRC

-Young’s seeks to have a transparent and constructive relationship with HMRC through regular meetings and communication in respect of developments in Young’s business, current, future and retrospective tax risks, and interpretation of the law in relation to all relevant taxes.
+The Group strives to have a transparent and constructive working relationship with HMRC through regular meetings and communication in respect of developments in its business, including current, future and retrospective tax risks, and interpretation of the law in relation to all relevant taxes.